uzairali19/space-traveler/README.md

 # Space Travelers

-> This app will use React and Redux, Along with React Router.
-So, the app would be a SPA with the store object attached to the index.js component.
-Which would then be used by all of the components to make use and manupulate the data
+> This app uses React and Redux, Along with React Router for data manipulation from a couple of web services.
+It is a SPA with the store object attached to the index.js component used by all of the components to make use and manupulate the data.

 ## Screenshot

 ![image](https://user-images.githubusercontent.com/27709832/147372692-28a4fc07-2e8b-4839-853a-6e7239785e8d.png)
 `Rockets screenshot`
 ![image](https://user-images.githubusercontent.com/27709832/147372710-06242ce5-70ef-4476-8079-393a40bcbb8f.png)